apache/iotdb/docs/UserGuide/Reference/Syntax-Conventions.md

 - `root` is a reserved word, and it is only allowed to appear at the beginning layer of the time series.
 If `root` appears in other layers, it cannot be parsed and an error will be reported.
 - Character `.` is not permitted in unquoted or quoted node names.
 If you must do it (even if it is not recommended), you can enclose it within either single quote (`'`) or double quote (`"`).
 In this case, quotes are recognized as part of the node name to avoid ambiguity.
+- Among the node name enclosed in the reverse quota, single quotes and double quotes need to use a backslash to escape.
 - In particular, if the system is deployed on a Windows machine, the storage group layer name will be **case-insensitive**.
 For example, creating both `root.ln` and `root.LN` at the same time is not allowed.

 Examples: